Links on Android Authority may earn us a commission. Learn more.

-The Garmin Forerunner 55 builds on the outgoing Forerunner 45 series.
-It’s the perfect Garmin watch if you’re looking for something compact and affordable.
+The Garmin Forerunner 55 builds on the outgoing Forerunner 45 series and is the perfect Garmin watch if you’re looking for something compact and affordable.
 To cut down costs, the device simply focuses on Garmin’s fundamental features, so users are still left with a well-rounded device.

-The Forerunner 55 includes a standalone GPS, tracking for common health metrics, VO2 max estimates, and the Elevate heart rate sensor.
-Smartwatch features, like notifications and music controls are also present.
+The Forerunner 55 includes a standalone GPS, tracking for common health metrics, VO2 max estimates, and Garmin’s Elevate heart rate sensor.
+Smartwatch features, like notifications and music controls, are also present.
 There are a host of new additions, too.
-Styling touches are borrowed from the Forerunner 245, battery life now extends to two weeks, while several runner-orientated features like cadence alerts, Race predictor, and PacePro also debut.
+The Forerunner 55 borrows styling touches from the Forerunner 245, extends battery life to two weeks, and offers several runner-orientated features like cadence alerts, Race predictor, and PacePro.

-The Garmin Forerunner 55 still suffers from the usual issues, though.
-A blotchy display rather numbs the experience, while offline music storage is nowhere to be seen.
+However, the Garmin Forerunner 55 still suffers from the usual issues, though.
+A blotchy display somewhat numbs the experience, while offline music storage is nowhere to be seen.
 We also found the Forerunner 55’s sleep tracking smarts to be questionable.
-If you can look past these, this is the Garmin running watch you should buy on a budget.
+If you can look past these, this is the Garmin running watch you should buy if you’re on a budget.

 Garmin Forerunner 35, 235, and 935: Discontinued watches still worth checking out

 Many people buy Garmin running watches because they last for years on end.
 So, why not consider a few last-generation products and save some cash?
-The Garmin Forerunner 35, 235, and 935 are still available on multiple retailers around the web.
+Garmin’s older Forerunner 35, 235, and 935 are still available on multiple retailers around the web.
 These are of course the predecessors to the Forerunner 45, 245, and 945 lines.
-You can even find the 745’s predecessor, the 735XT, at various retailers, though at the time of this writing the 935 is actually the cheaper watch.

-While less expensive, the three older watches miss out on onboard music storage or Garmin Pay.
+Just note that these older watches won’t feature onboard music storage or Garmin Pay.
 Likewise, these devices won’t offer other recently launched features like VO2 max, Body Battery, all-day stress tracking, and incident detection.

 That’s it for our list of the best Garmin running watches you can buy, but it’s only a fraction of what’s out there.
 We also want to give an honorable mention to the following products:

-- Garmin Venu 2: The Garmin Venu 2 is a solid running watch overall if you don’t need advanced training features.
+- Garmin Venu 2 Plus ($449.99): The Garmin Venu 2 pro is a solid running watch overall if you don’t need advanced training features.
 It has excellent standalone GPS accuracy and long battery life as well as some useful smartwatch features.

-- Garmin Fenix 7 Pro ($699.99): As mentioned above, Garmin’s top-end Fenix 6 Pro matches the Forerunner 945 in running features.
-It also throws in additional sport profiles for those who spend their time on a variety of activities, not just running.
+- Garmin Fenix 7 Pro ($699.99): As mentioned above, Garmin’s top-end Fenix 7 series matches the Forerunner 945 in running features.
+Plus, it also throws in additional sport profiles for those who spend their time on a variety of activities, not just running.